cisco-en-programmability/ansible-collection-catalystwan/roles/onboarding_controllers/README.md

 # Ansible Role: onboarding_controllers

-This Ansible role facilitates the onboarding process for Cisco SD-WAN controllers, including Manager, vSmart, and vBond devices.
+This Ansible role facilitates the onboarding process for Cisco SD-WAN controllers, including Manager, Controller, and Validator devices.
 It handles certificate signing requests (CSRs) generation, controller additions, and validation of the device onboarding status.

 ## Role Description